-The District commits significant capital expenditures in the coming years on projects to improve its operations.
-The first major expenditure is a 40-bed expansion of its emergency department.
-The emergency department sees over 125,000 patient visits per year in a space that was designed for less than 50,000 patient visits per year.
-In addition to upgrading medical equipment and the pharmacy distribution system, a bi-plane radiography unit for the stroke program will be installed later this year.
-The Antelope Valley Hospital Foundation has committed over \$1,600 toward internal renovations of the hospital.
-As will be discussed later, the District is in the planning stages to construct a replacement hospital by 2025.
+The District plans to commit significant expenditures in the coming years to improve its operations.
+A 7,200 square foot 40 treatment bay expansion of the emergency department is scheduled for completion in the Spring of 2021.
+The emergency department saw over 120,000 patients last year in a space designed for 50,000 visits.
+In addition to upgrading medical and surgery equipment and implementing a new pharmacy distribution system, a new CT scanner, and a new bi-plane radiography unit is planned in late 2020.
+The bi-plane unit is a key component of the District's comprehensive stroke program.
+In 2020 the Antelope Valley Hospital Foundation contributed over \$1,500 towards internal renovations of the hospital's patient tower floors.
+Significant improvements are planned for the information technology infrastructure.
+As will be discussed later, the District is in the planning stages to construct a replacement hospital.